Year 2 Willow

 We will be:

-We will be alternating between History and Geography learning every half-term.
+We will be alternating between History and Geography every half term.

 We will be alternating between Art and DT learning every half-term.